-The eMMTel Enabler Server requests to delete DC application package delete from DCAR, with the following two alternative ways:

-Option 1 SA2 defines the DCAR interface: The eMMTel Enabler Server delete the DC application package via NEF or DCSF.

-Option 2 SA6 defines the DCAR interface: The eMMTel Enabler Server invokes the API of the DCAR to delete the DC application package.
+2. The eMMTel Enabler Server invokes the API of the DCAR to delete the DC application package.

-Editor's note: The mechanism about how to delete DC application package from DCAR depends on the feedback of SA2

-The eMMTel Enabler Server sends the DC application package delete response to the Controlling Application Server, the response message includes information elements as specified in Table 8.13.2.3-2.
+3. The eMMTel Enabler Server sends the DC application package delete response to the Controlling Application Server, the response message includes information elements as specified in Table 8.13.2.3-2.

 Table 8.13.2.3-2: Information elements in the delete DC application package response